 The appropriate amount of sleep latency influences overall sleep efficiency, meaning more time in bed is spent sleeping versus lying awake.
 [6,7]

 Evidence indicates sleeping with white noise is beneficial for helping someone fall asleep faster in a high-noise environment such as New York City.
-[8] Sleep onset latency also improved for a group of healthy college students using broadband/white noise.
+[8] Sleep onset latency also improved for a group of healthy college students using broadband/white noise, which improves sleep by masking disruptive sounds.
 [9]

 Nighttime Arousals